jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Begin by copying the files for Assignment 1 from the R Drive "Class_Data" folder to your personal workspace on the "R" drive or to your personal computer.
 Open and edit the QuickStartMap.html using a text editor, such as Brackets.

-If you aren't sure how to access the course R Drive, use the instructions on Canvas and get help from the the class GEs.
+If you aren't sure how to access the course R Drive, use the instructions on Canvas and get help from the class GE.

 ### I. Preparing your page